tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 Here's a [demo output](https://cheesestore.github.io/).
 You can also see an [output that uses the Mashape weather API file](assets/files/spectacle/public/index.html).

 With almost no needed setup or configuration, you can have a world-class output and site for your API docs.
-As long as the Swagger spec that you integrate is fully detailed, the generated Spectacle site will be attractive and full-featured.
+As long as the OpenAPI spec that you integrate is fully detailed, the generated Spectacle site will be attractive and full-featured.

 You can also build the Spectacle site without the frame so you can embed it into another site.
 However, in playing with this embed option, I found that I would have to create my own styles.
 If using the default styles in the full-site output, they most likely will overwrite or interfere with your host site's appearance.